Here are the more frequently asked questions we get about sailing in Panama.

 Are meals and beverages included?

 Yes!
 For overnight charters all food, snacks and non-alcoholic beverages (which includes water, juices, coffee, and tea) are included.
 Day charters include lunch, snacks, water and a round of Grog (traditional Pirate drink) Please bring whatever else you wish to consume while aboard i.e. specialty snacks and extra wine, beer and liquor.
 Unless you have booked the booze cruise, in which case its all on us!
 If you have any allergies or special diet restrictions please let us know in advance and we will do our best to accommodate you.
+If you are on our NEW $40pp plan only coffee, tea and ceral are provided for breakfast.

 Liquor, smoking and water.
 What do we need to know?